Emergency State (book): 9 Freedom Regained?

-In the concluding chapter, Wagner argues that Boris Johnson's government saw democracy as an inconveniece.
+In the concluding chapter, Wagner argues that Boris Johnson's government saw democracy as an inconvenience.
 Wagner argues government was able to take over rule from parliament for two years due to a submissive parliament, weak legal protections, politicians who saw democratic process as an inconvenience, and lacked integrity.
 Wagner notes his lack of scientific qualifications but argues that some form of social distancing is still unavoidable during the initial stages of pandemics.

 Wagner argues that the Public Health Act is a flawed piece of legislation allowing government to legislate without accountability, noting that the Civil Contingencies Act 2004 still gives the government immense power while providing Parliament more scrutiny both in terms of the timeliness of review at the ability for parliament to amend legislation.
 Wagner contrasts the United Kingdom legislation to Scotland, Sweden, Finland, New Zealand and Singapore as providing more scrutiny of measures.

-He notes a process of "follow the science", where decisions were taken but Covid-19 Cabinet Committees based on advice from the Strategic Advisory Group of Experts presided over by four ministers which were highly secretive.
+He notes a process of "follow the science", where decisions were taken but COVID-19 Cabinet Committees based on advice from the Strategic Advisory Group of Experts presided over by four ministers which were highly secretive.

 Wagner offers four suggestions to reduce the power of the Emergency State.
 Firstly, that the powers of the Public Health Act should be limited in the same way as the civil contingencies act, secondly that all prosecutions and fixed penalty notices issues under COVID regulation should be reviewed, thirdly that there should be a codified constitution, and lastly that human rights should form a central part of decision making during emergencies.

 Reception

 Reviewers said that the book was a definitive regarding, and the 'fullest account' of, law during the pandemic.
 Benjamin Seifert of The Law Society Gazette, said that the book was the definitive guide to the law during the pandemic and would serve an important historical account and notes Wagner's perspective as a human rights lawyer and how his role in the Reclaim These Streets legal cases give him a first hand perspective.
-Former UK Supreme Court Judge, Jonathan Sumption, reviewing the book in the The Daily Telegraph, said that book is the 'fullest account' of how the government used legal coercion to restrict basic human freedoms.
+Former UK Supreme Court Judge, Jonathan Sumption, reviewing the book in The Daily Telegraph, said that book is the 'fullest account' of how the government used legal coercion to restrict basic human freedoms.